 The outcomes were reports of symptoms associated with depression and anxiety measured using the Patient Health Questionnaire (PHQ-9) [17] and the Generalised Anxiety Disorder (GAD-7) [18] scales, respectively.
 Where participants partially completed measures, up to two items were person-mean imputed for PHQ-9 and one for GAD-7 [19].
 In our analyses these outcomes were treated continuously, but scores of 5-9 are typically labelled as ‘Mild anxiety’ or ‘Mild depression’ and scores ≥10 used to indicate ‘Probable anxiety’ or ‘Probable depression’ [17,18].

 Covariates were self-reported by participants at baseline.
 These included factors previously linked to anxiety and depression as well as factors likely to be associated with increased vulnerability during the pandemic: (1) demographic characteristics (age, gender, ethnicity, partnership status); (2) health status (chronic health conditions, shielding, previous mental health diagnoses); (3) caring roles (children at home, young children aged ≤6, other caring responsibilities); and (4) occupational role and key worker status.
+‘Shielding’ was defined in the survey as “a type of self-isolation, which involves not leaving your home for any reason for at least 12 weeks to reduce your risk of contracting COVID-19”.
 Please see supplementary materials for details.
 Ethnicity was used to describe the sample, but was omitted from regression models due to small numbers of participants in minority ethnic groups which would have produced unreliable estimates.

 For visualisation purposes, information on the strictness of government lockdown policies was extracted from Oxford Covid-19 Government Response Tracker (OxCGRT; [16]).
 Periods of lockdown were defined as days where there was a national requirement to stay at home.